OXID-eSales/paypal-checkout-documentation/configuration.rst

       Note: The :guilabel:`Sandbox` mode is set by default after enabling.

 #.
 Test :productname:`PayPal Checkout` in the PayPal sandbox and adjust the configuration until all payment processes works as you want.
 #.
-If you want to switch from the PayPal or PayPal PLUS module to :productname:`PayPal Checkout`, do the following:

-   a.
-Make sure there are no open orders.
-   b.
-Disable the PayPal or PayPal PLUS module.
-#.
 Enable :productname:`PayPal Checkout`:

    a.
 If you do not have a merchant account yet, create one for live operation.